thosgood/this-weeks-finds/markdown/251-300/week264.md

 I explained the idea of homotopy groups back in
 ["Week 102"](#week102).
-Very roughly, the nth homotopy group of a space X, usually denoted π~n~(X), is the set of ways you can map an n-sphere into that space, where we count two ways as the same if you can continuously deform one to the other.
+Very roughly, the nth homotopy group of a space X, usually denoted \pi _n(X), is the set of ways you can map an n-sphere into that space, where we count two ways as the same if you can continuously deform one to the other.
 If a space has holes, homotopy groups are one way to detect those holes.